Soum1989/Lingua-phone-monorepo/DEPLOYMENT_INSTRUCTIONS.md

 ### Common Issues

 1. **COPY failed: no source files were specified**
-   - This was fixed by creating a proper [frontend.Dockerfile](file:///c%3A/Users/Lenovo/Lingua-phone-monorepo/docker/frontend-k8s.Dockerfile) at the root with correct paths.
+   - This was fixed by correcting the paths in [docker/frontend.Dockerfile](file:///c%3A/Users/Lenovo/Lingua-phone-monorepo/docker/frontend-k8s.Dockerfile).
-   - Ensure you're building from the root of the repository.
+   - Ensure you're building from the root of the repository and that the paths in the Dockerfile are correct.

 2. **Image pull errors**
    - Verify that the image name in [k8s/frontend-deployment.yaml](file:///c%3A/Users/Lenovo/Lingua-phone-monorepo/k8s/frontend-deployment.yaml) matches the image you built and pushed.